 Coping with Chronic Pain

 Chronic pain can be the result of an injury, illness, or medical condition, or its cause may be unknown.
-Some people with chronic pain can develop emotional problems or physical limitations that impair their relationships, hamper job performance, and limit their activities.
+Chronic pain is defined as pain that lasts longer than expected for an acute illness or injury, or for more than 3 to 6 months.
+Some people with chronic pain can develop emotional problems and/or physical limitations that impair relationships, hamper job performance, and limit their activities important for daily life.

 Effective pain treatments are available.
 You can also take steps yourself to ease ongoing discomfort.

 Find a health care provider who understands chronic pain, has experience treating pain similar to yours, is willing to talk and listen to you, and is willing to speak with your family.